 When Should You Consult a Doctor?

 Continuous sneezing during pregnancy is quite bothersome, but sneezing should not cause any worry.
 However, if you have the following symptoms along with sneezing, call for your doctor immediately.

 - You are experiencing respiratory problems and chest pain, as well.

 - You are down with a temperature which is more than 100 degrees.

 - You are wheezing while speaking or breathing.

-How to Prevent Sneezing during Pregnancy?
+How to Prevent Sneezing During Pregnancy?

 - An air purifier is most helpful when people suffer from environmental allergies like dust, pollen or mould.

-- Avoiding things that may aggravate allergy can prevent sneezing.
+- Avoid things that may aggravate allergies.

 Also Read: Home Remedies for Cough during Pregnancy